Daly Cherry-Evans: 2012

+In March 2012, Cherry-Evans management formally requested a release for the 2013 NRL season, believing he was being underpaid on a modest $85,000 contract.
+Just over a week later, Cherry-Evans re-signed on a significantly upgraded contract, worth a reported $500,000 with Manly until the end of the 2015 season.

 Cherry-Evans played in all 27 Manly Warringah Sea Eagles matches and scored 7 tries, kicked 3 goals and kicked 1 field goal during the 2012 NRL season.

 2013

 Since he made his debut for Manly in Round 1 of the 2011 NRL season, Cherry-Evans had not missed a single game of the NRL.
 Due to his selection for Qld in Game III of the 2013 Origin series, DCE missed his first game for the Sea Eagles, missing their Round 18 clash with North Queensland in Townsville.

-Cherry-Evans won the Clive Churchill man of the match medal in the Sea Eagles 26-18 Grand Final defeat by the Sydney Roosters.
+In October 2013, Cherry-Evans won the Clive Churchill Medal as Man of the Match in the 2013 NRL Grand Final v Sydney Roosters in a 26-18 defeat.
 Cherry-Evans is the third player since the award's inception in 1986 to win the Medal from a losing Grand Final side and one of four who have achieved the honour, joining Canberra's Bradley Clyde (1991), St George's Brad Mackay (1993) and Canberra's Jack Wighton (2019).

 Cherry-Evans played in 27 matches, scored 11 tries and kicked 2 field goals for the Sea Eagles in the 2013 NRL season.

 2014

 On 14 February 2014, Cherry-Evans was selected in the Sea Eagles inaugural 2014 Auckland Nines squad.

+In August 2014, Cherry-Evans played his 100th NRL career match in Round 24 in a 22-12 loss v the Parramatta Eels at Parramatta Stadium.

-In Round 24 against the Parramatta Eels at Parramatta Stadium, Cherry-Evans played his 100th NRL career match in the Sea Eagles 22–12 loss.
-On 22 September 2014, Cherry-Evans was selected in the Australian Four Nations train-on squad.
-On 29 September 2014, at the 2014 Dally M Awards, Cherry-Evans was named 2014 Dally M Halfback of the Year.
+In September 2014, Cherry-Evans played in his fourth straight finals series, having led Manly to the top four in his first four NRL seasons consecutively.
+Manly lost 40-24 to eventual premiers South Sydney Rabbitohs in the Qualifying Final at Allianz Stadium.
+Manly hosted the Semi Final v Canterbury-Bankstown Bulldogs at Allianz.
+Cherry-Evans kicked a field goal with a minute left on the clock to equal scores 17-all, sending the game to Golden Point before former Manly half Trent Hodkinson kicked the winning field goal for the Bulldogs, ending Manly's season.
+Cherry-Evans was selected in the Australian Four Nations train-on squad.
+Cherry-Evans was named 2014 Dally M Halfback of the Year at the 2014 Dally M Awards.

+Cherry-Evans played in 23 matches, scored a career-low season tally of 3 tries and kicked an equal career-high season tally of 4 field goals for Manly in the 2014 NRL season.